HONEY MANGOES ARRIVE IN JUNE

 Discovered less than a century ago in southern Mexico, honey (or Altaufo) mangoes are smaller than the mangoes typically found in the supermarket.
 Sweet, delicious, and fragrant, they have a richer, spicier flavor than conventional mangoes, in addition to a much smaller pit.
 The flesh is also less stringy and fibrous.
 Vibrant yellow and oblong-shaped, honey mangoes begin to mature for harvest around late February, and are only available from late May to the end of June.

 Mangoes generally take three to eight days to ripen at room temperature, though they will ripen faster if placed in an enclosed bowl or paper bag.
 The stem end should be slightly soft when pressed, similar to a peach or pear.
 Mangoes can be chilled before serving, but shouldn’t be stored in the refrigerator for more than a few days.

-We are currently packing our gifts with Braeburn and Fuji apples from Washington or Empire apples from New York.
+We are currently packing our gifts with Empires apples from New York and Jazz apples from WA.

 All May-dated strawberry shipments have gone out and will arrive before the end of the month.

 Papayas and honey mangoes for June shipments are expected to begin shipping in late May.

 Father's Day Pears and Cherries Fruit Gift will be arriving in time for Father's Day.
 Our Cherry-Oh!® Cherries are expected to begin shipping in early July.

 Our Oregold® Peaches are ripening now.
 We expect to begin harvesting in mid-to-late July and will ship through mid-September.